Welcome to English!

 Our approach to the teaching of English Literature and Language is an integrated one.
 Our aim is to develop the skills of our learners so that they become great communicators whilst also developing an appreciation of the writing of others.

 Literature allows us to introduce students to a range of social, political and cultural issues.
-Texts are carefully selected and students will study a range of fiction and non-fiction texts across each of the key stages as they develop their analytical skills.
+Texts are carefully selected and students will study a range of fiction and non-fiction texts across the English curriculum as they develop their analytical skills.

 Through the exploration of the writing of others, we promote the importance of being able to have a voice of your own.
 Both oral and written communication is valued highly and students are taught these distinct skills.
 Emphasis is placed on the accuracy of written communication and time is dedicated to ensuring that students secure the key skills of spelling, punctuation and grammar.

-During each key stage, we ensure that the building blocks are put in place for students to succeed and to prepare them for the next stage.
-Students are given mnemonics to help approaches to writing and analysis which they can use from Key Stage 3 all the way through to Key Stage 5.
+Across the curriculum, we ensure that the building blocks are put in place for students to succeed.
+Students are given mnemonics to help approaches to writing and analysis which they can use from Year 7 all the way through to Year 13.

-At Key Stage 5, we offer students the opportunity to following the EMC/OCR Literature and Language A-Level.
+For A Level, we offer students the opportunity to follow the EMC/OCR Literature and Language A Level.

 Let’s Think lessons use a variety of English texts – fiction, poetry, non-fiction and film and are designed to be used fortnightly.
 They involve reading, open-ended questioning and structured group discussion.
 Students don’t even need a pen, as the lesson relies solely on their ideas about the text.
 The lessons systematically develop their skills of inference, deduction and analysis, increasing their confidence, resilience, understanding and ability to express their ideas.
-In particular, they provide oral experience in drafting which will be essential in challenging timed GCSE examinations where students will need to draft effective evaluation and comparison answers at sight.
 The programme helps all students to thrive and make good progress.

 The English department celebrates National Poetry Day, World Book Day and Shakespeare’s birthday each year.
 Students complete a range of activities and are invited to enter competitions with prizes to be won.